 - Fact tables are always sharded across engine nodes.
 Each node stores part of the table.
 Use fact tables for your larger and most granular (transaction) tables.

 - Dimension tables are replicated in each engine node.
 Use dimension tables for smaller data sets that are typically more descriptive of a dimension in the fact table, and are frequently joined with fact tables.
 When performing joins, the local shard of a fact table on each node is joined with the local copy of the dimension table.

 If your table does not fit in either of the traditional fact or dimension definition, we recommended that you define very large tables as fact tables, and smaller tables as dimension tables.

 Tables in the Firebolt data warehouse are stored in the Firebolt file format (F3) to optimize speed and efficiency.
 F3 uses the primary index that you specify in a table definition to sort, compress, and index data.
-Primary indexes are mandatory for fact tables and optional for dimension tables.
+Primary indexes are optional.
 For more information about configuring primary indexes, see Using primary indexes.

 Below is a simple example of a script that creates one fact table and two dimension tables.

-CREATE FACT TABLE transactions ( transaction_id BIGINT, sale_date DATETIME, store_id INT, product_id INT, units_sold INT ) PRIMARY INDEX store_id, product_id; CREATE DIMENSION TABLE dim_store ( store_id INT, store_number INT, state TEXT, country TEXT ); CREATE DIMENSION TABLE dim_product ( product_id INT, product_name TEXT, product_category TEXT, brand TEXT );
+CREATE FACT TABLE transactions ( transaction_id BIGINT, sale_date TIMESTAMP, store_id INTEGER, product_id INTEGER, units_sold INTEGER ) PRIMARY INDEX store_id, product_id; CREATE DIMENSION TABLE dim_store ( store_id INTEGER, store_number INTEGER, state TEXT, country TEXT ); CREATE DIMENSION TABLE dim_product ( product_id INTEGER, product_name TEXT, product_category TEXT, brand TEXT );

 For more information, see CREATE FACT|DIMENSION TABLE.